craigrachow/CISM/governance.md

 ## Part A – Enterprise Governance

 ### 1A1 Organizational Culture
-Information security governance is a subset of the above focused on protecting the organisations information assets.
-Top down activity.
-Ensures security program and initiatives align and support business objectives.
-Translates strategic objectives into actionable policies, controls and metrics. **To ensure that the information security strategy is in alignment with the strategic goals and objectives of the business.

 **ISACA context:**
 Organizational culture influences how people perceive, value, and act on security and risk across the enterprise.